Leopold Conservation Award

 Dedicated to the spirit of world-renowned conservationist Aldo Leopold (author of A Sand County Almanac), the Leopold Conservation Award celebrates the extraordinary efforts of California farmers and ranchers to protect and restore the natural resources they preside over.
 Having become a resounding success in seven states — and here in the Golden State — the award also aims to inspire other would-be conservationists and promote a better understanding among the public about the important role landowners play in sustaining a healthy planet.

-California Leopold Conservation Award information.
+Nationwide Leopold Conservation Award information.

 - 2015Prather Ranch Shasta County

 - 2013Bob Giacomini and Family, Point Reyes Farmstead Cheese Company Marin County

 - 2012Dino Giacomazzi, Giacomazzi Dairy Kings County